wereHamster/google-cloud/README.md

 #### Example

-This code uploads a `ByteString` into a Google Cloud Storage bucket.
+The following code uploads a file onto a Google Cloud Storage bucket.

+In particular, it will create a file called `data_2017/file1.tar.gz` in the bucket `test-bucket-123` (assuming the user has write credentials for it).

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}